-In my work I utilise the large population-based health registers available for research in Sweden.
+In my research I utilize the large Swedish population-based health registers available for research.
 These unique data sources can be used to answer many questions in way that is impossible in many other countries.
-In some of my work, we develop new methodology and study designs to be able to answer our questions.
+In some of my research projects, I develop new methodology and study designs to be able to answer our questions.

-As an applied biostatistician, I work within several research projects at MEB.
-For example: sleeping disturbance and risk for dementia, IVF treatment and mammographic breast density, HPV and cervical cancer, longterm effects of breast cancer treatment.
-In these projects I contribute statistical expertise to a multi-disciplinary project group.
+In my role as an applied biostatistician, I collaborate within several research projects at MEB.
+For example: sleeping disturbance and risk for dementia, HPV and cervical cancer, longterm effects of breast cancer treatment.
+In these projects I contribute statistical expertise to a multi-disciplinary team.

-I have been involved in teaching and course organizing of:
+I have been involved in teaching and course organising of:

 • Survival analysis (biostat III), within the Doctoral Programme in Epidemiology

 • Epidemiology II, within the Doctoral Programme in Epidemiology

 • Competing risks and multistate models

 • Workshops on epidemiological designs and cancer survival analysis